 Our Intensive Outpatient Program

-The intensive outpatient program (IOP) at Diamond House Detox provides a safe and supportive environment for those struggling with mental illness and substance use.
+Our intensive outpatient program (IOP) in Sacramento provides a safe and supportive environment for those struggling with mental illness and substance use.
 We have helped hundreds of people get the help they need.
 Our goal is to use a medical treatment model to help you break out of your current situation and get back on track, including learning how to manage symptoms better, overcoming addiction and getting back on your feet.

 Our outpatient services ensure you receive the help you need to feel better and reclaim control over your life.
 Trust our professionals to provide comprehensive care and treatment services in various outpatient locations throughout Northern California.
 Diamond House is ready to give you the support, resources and coping skills needed to ensure a successful recovery journey.